manentif/Esri/samples/03_org_administrators/AdminCreatePortal/README.md

 # Sample outputs below

 ## Running the cloud formation batch files
 Call the batch files one after another.
 These files return 0 upon success.
+The `cloud_formation_b.bat` accepts 4 command line arguments.
+Pass the URL to the portal, admin username and password and the log file to output the messages.

 ```
 >> cloud_formation_a.bat